 The commercial trucking business responsible for the accident, Marian Recu, refused to compensate Max King Realty, LLC for the loss to their property value due to environmental contamination.
 Due to the defendants’ (and their insurer’s) failure to take responsibility for these damages, Max King Realty, LLC engaged the Morgan & Morgan Business Trial Group take up the fight.

-Max King Realty, LLC was represented by Business Trial Group attorneys Benjamin Webster and John Dill.
+Max King Realty, LLC was represented by Business Trial Group attorney Benjamin Webster.
 The lawsuit was filed on March 18, 2013, and after nearly three years of contentious litigation, and more then five years since the initial accident, Max King Realty, LLC was finally awarded a large verdict by the jury.

 “We are grateful for the opportunity to stand-up for our clients and help them achieve the just result they had been denied,” said attorney Benjamin Webster.